KatieP/urban_canopy/README.md

 ## How to deploy
-Type `hugo` to build the site to docs folder and then everything to Github.
+Type `hugo` to build the site to docs folder and then push everything to Github.
 Github pages will read the `docs` folder and serve it!